TomHodson/FKMC/README.md

 ## Build:
 process outline in the build.sh file

+## Run a job
+- use the python setupscript
+- remember to build
+- cd to the log dir and run qsub ../runscript

 ## Useful commands
 ### Setup up a custom jupyter server on on CX1 do